2bndy5/rmskin-action/CONTRIBUTING.md

 - [cargo-llvm-cov] for measuring code coverage.
 - [cargo-nextest] as a testing harness.
 - [nur] for running common tasks in the development workflow.
+- [uv] for managing python virtual environments and dependencies.

 ### Optional tools